GM82Project/gm82core/readme.txt

 mouse_forward_button()
     Returns if the forward button is pressed on mice with navigation controls.

+mouse_in_window()
+    Returns if the mouse cursor is currently inside the window rectangle.

 registry_read_dword(key,[default])
     Reads a REG_DWORD from the specified key.